boscoh/supplescroll/readme.md

 ## Write Article with Markdown

 `supplescroll` uses the `embellish` static web-site generator as the build engine.
-Following [embellish](http://boscoh.github.com/embellish), articles are written using the markdown/yaml format, for example in [](#fig-markdown).
+Following [embellish](http://boscoh.github.com/embellish), articles are written using the markdown/yaml format, for example in [article.md](#fig-markdown).

 <div id="fig-markdown"> <code>article.md</code> - example of an article in supplescroll
 <pre>
-template: lucid.haml
 title: My Article
 ---
 ---